BigBlue Cellpowa500 Power Station + 100W SP100 Solar Panel Review

 On the left side of the system lie the 12V DC outputs.
 These include two DC5521 ports and one car port.

-The DC5521 ports are rated at 12V, 5A (60W) each when used separately.
+The DC5521 ports are rated at 12V, and 5A (60W) each when used separately.
 When using both, they split the difference for about 30W from each port.

 I tested this port and outputted it to my Jackery 1000 to get a reading of 76W consistently.
 Clearly, this is over the 60W stated specification for the CP500.
 This was surprising, as the output adjusted to the device it was plugged into.